chroma-core/chroma/sample_apps/generative_benchmarking/README.md

 # Generative Benchmarking

-This project provides a comprehensive toolkit for generating custom benchmarks and replicating the results outlined in our (link technical report here).
+This project provides a comprehensive toolkit for generating custom benchmarks and replicating the results outlined in our [technical report](https://research.trychroma.com/generative-benchmarking).

 ## Motivation